Breast: Lymphatic drainage

-Shape, texture, and support
+Morphology

 The morphologic variations in the size, shape, volume, tissue density, pectoral locale, and spacing of the breasts determine their natural shape, appearance, and position on a woman's chest.
 Breast size and other characteristics do not predict the fat-to-milk-gland ratio or the potential for the woman to nurse an infant.
 The size and the shape of the breasts are influenced by normal-life hormonal changes (thelarche, menstruation, pregnancy, menopause) and medical conditions (e.g. virginal breast hypertrophy).
 The shape of the breasts is naturally determined by the support of the suspensory Cooper's ligaments, the underlying muscle and bone structures of the chest, and by the skin envelope.
 The suspensory ligaments sustain the breast from the clavicle (collarbone) and the clavico-pectoral fascia (collarbone and chest) by traversing and encompassing the fat and milk-gland tissues.
 The breast is positioned, affixed to, and supported upon the chest wall, while its shape is established and maintained by the skin envelope.
 In most women, one breast is slightly larger than the other.
 More obvious and persistent asymmetry in breast size occurs in up to 25% of women.

-While it is a common belief that breastfeeding causes breasts to sag, researchers have found that a woman's breasts sag due to four key factors: cigarette smoking, number of pregnancies, gravity, and weight loss or gain.

 The base of each breast is attached to the chest by the deep fascia over the pectoralis major muscles.
+The base of the breast is semi-circular, however the shape and position of the breast above the surface is variable.
 The space between the breast and the pectoralis major muscle, called retromammary space, gives mobility to the breast.
 The chest (thoracic cavity) progressively slopes outwards from the thoracic inlet (atop the breastbone) and above to the lowest ribs that support the breasts.
-The inframammary fold, where the lower portion of the breast meets the chest, is an anatomic feature created by the adherence of the breast skin and the underlying connective tissues of the chest; the IMF is the lower-most extent of the anatomic breast.
-Normal breast tissue typically has a texture that feels nodular or granular, to an extent that varies considerably from woman to woman.
+The inframammary fold (IMF), where the lower portion of the breast meets the chest, is an anatomic feature created by the adherence of the breast skin and the underlying connective tissues of the chest; the IMF is the lower-most extent of the anatomic breast.
+Normal breast tissue has a texture that feels nodular or granular, with considerable variation from woman to woman.

+Breasts have been categorized into four general morphological groups: "flat, spheric, protruded, and drooped", or "small/flat, large/inward, upward, and droopy".